Drees98/wordle_clone/README.md

 wordle_clone contains all of the functions and object required to have the wordle application run.

-Resources folder contains all of the pngs and font ttf
+Resources folder contains all of the pngs, the stats file, and the font ttf

+Message file contains the message object for invalid words

 Using SFML to create the GUI

 All compiling done through use of makefile using mingw32

 For game only download the Game folder

-Future plans:

-  1: Create in game tutorial page

-  2: messages pop and fade after incorrect guess